yandex/pandora/docs/architecture.rst

 `Little's Law <https://en.wikipedia.org/wiki/Little%27s_law>`_) and then gradually raise the RPS by using RPS Scheduler, you'll be able to simulate Internet and push your service to its limits.

 You can also combine two methods mentioned above.
-And, one more thing, RPS Scheduler can control a whole Instances Pool or each Instance individually.

 Instances and Guns
 ++++++++++++++++++